Joo1josiah/alx-low_level_programming/README.md

-This repository contains c programming codes.
+This repo contains c programming.